 - of those disclosed, the number of proceedings against a person for a disciplinary offence in which a recording of any of those calls was used in evidence.

 Legislative authority for the Department to monitor prisoners’ telephone calls is provided under section 113 of the Corrections Act 2004.

-Section 190(1)(f) – reports on measures to reduce drug and alcohol use by prisoners and the effectiveness of those measures, random-testing programmes and the results of those programmes.
+Section 190(1)(f) – a report on measures to reduce drug and alcohol use by prisoners and the effectiveness of those measures, random-testing programmes and the results of those programmes.

-Section 190(1)(g) – reports on the operation of every security contract in force for the whole, or any part, of the year to which the annual report relates, including:
+Section 190(1)(g) – a report on the operation of every security contract in force for the whole, or any part, of the year to which the Annual Report relates, including:

-- a summary of reports forwarded to the Chief Executive under section 171(2) and (3)
+- a summary of reports forwarded to the Chief Executive under section 171(2) or (3) and

 - a summary of reports made to the Chief Executive under section 172(2)(b)